alfonsusac/react-flip-children/lib/AnimateChildren/readme.md

 - Automatic detection of child additions, deletions, and movements.
 - Reorder animation using Web Animation API that is performant and smooth.
-- Full support for customizable entry/exit animations entirely using custom data attributes.
+- Full support for customizable entry/exit animations entirely using custom `data-` attributes.
 - Ability to provide continuous animations for children that are in the middle of animating.
 - Support for custom animation durations and easing.

 ### Usage

 The usage of React Flip Children is simple.
-Wrap the children you want to animate in the `AnimateChildren` component and get reorder animation for free.
+Simply wrap the children you want to animate in the `AnimateChildren` component and get reorder animation for free.

 ```javascript
 import React, { useState } from 'react';